kvnlpz/Google-Keep-to-Joplin/README.md

 Once you download your zip file, extract the files and copy every HTML file into a any folder you want to.

+Using Python 3
 To use the script just type:

 python keeptojoplin.py "folderName\*.html" (include the quotation marks)

+Note that you need to install glob (pip install glob3)

 Note that the folder is INSIDE the folder that the python script is in.